justinsola/justinsola.github.io/gun_desirability.md

 ### 1) Question formatting and HTML code

-Gun desirability is an index of pistol desirability, AR-15 desirability, and hunting rifle desirability.
-These questions are presented in random order on the same page.
+Gun desirability is an index of pistol, AR-15, and hunting rifle desirability questions.
+These questions together in random order.
 Each features a horizontal sliding scale with an interval from 'No Desire' (internally recorded as 0) to 'Most Desire' (internally recorded as 100).
-Appropriate label size depends on the formatting of the rest of your survey - I use 12-point font.
+I use 12-point font for these labels, but appropriate size depends on the rest of your survey.

-For the [hunting rifle](./files/hunting_rifle.png) prompt I use 75% of screen width.
-For the [AR-15](./files/ar-15.png) prompt I use 70% width, with 40% for the [pistol](./files/pistol.png) prompt.
+For the [hunting rifle](./files/hunting_rifle.png) image I use 75% of screen width.
+For the [AR-15](./files/ar-15.png) image I use 70% width, with 40% for the [pistol](./files/pistol.png) image.
 Here is a [zip file](./files/gun_desirability_prompts.zip) containing all three prompt images.

 Edit the following question HTML to suit 1) the image address once you have uploaded it to Qualtrics and 2) the appropriate relative width for the prompt in question:
 ```